ACastanza/seqformat/readme.txt

 From R base:

-tools
+tools (Required)

 From CRAN:

-dplyr
+dplyr (Required.
+Essential!)
-tidyr
-readr (optional)
-tibble (there is a call to a tibble command, but I don’t declare the library, so it must be a requirement of something else)
+tidyr (required only if necessicary to split gene identifiers merged like ENSG000001_GeneSymbol, from a weird pipleine) readr (optional) tibble (there is a call to a tibble command, but I don’t declare the library, so it must be a requirement loaded from something else)

 From Bioconductor:

-GEOquery
-DESeq2
-tximport
-GenomicFeatures
-rhdf5
+GEOquery (required only if you want to pull datasets directly from GEO) DESeq2 (required only for data that is not already normalized) tximport (required only for transcript level features) GenomicFeatures (required only if building tx2gene files from GTF/GFF3 for transcript data) rhdf5 (required only if parsing kallisto abundance.h5 files)